 Scott bought his sister’s Chevy Malibu station wagon for $1,000, which he used to make grocery deliveries in the middle of the night.

-A big break came when Scott’s roommate put a note on the door of a local organic retailer that closed, telling people to go to MOM’s instead.
+A big break came when Scott’s roommate, who was working at a local organic retailer that went out of business earlier that day, put a note on the door telling people to go to MOM’s instead.

 NPR’s Diane Rehm

 In 1989 after a 60 Minutes report about alar on apples, NPR’s Diane Rehm did a show on organic foods.
 A MOM’s customer from Vienna, VA called in and gave a raving on-air testimony about how our vegetables ”were the best I’ve ever had.”
 The phone rang off the hook for hours!

 Scott learned to prep, store, and display leafy vegetables from his mother one day when she was helping out in the store.

 Vegetarian Times ordered a box of mail order produce from MOM’s (then called Organic Foods Express) and gave a positive review in their magazine, which brought hundreds of mail order customers.

 In the early 1990s, MOM’s was sending organic produce mail order (Monday and Tuesday), doing home delivery (Wednesday and Thursday), and open to the public for walk-in retail (Friday – Sunday).

 After almost three decades MOM’s has stores in three states and DC, employs over 900 people, and has created a corporate culture centered on Our Purpose: To protect and restore the environment.